fedarko/pyfastg/README.md

 `DiGraph` object representing the structure of the assembly graph.

 pyfastg is useful as a starting point for other applications.
-Using this NetworkX `DiGraph` object, we can then do whatever we want with the assembly graph: analyze it, convert it to other formats, visualize it, etc.
+Using this NetworkX `DiGraph` object, we can do whatever we want with the assembly graph: analyze it, convert it to other formats, visualize it, etc.

 ### Note about the graph topology